luigiusai/polyamory/README.md

 ### Linux

 You need one AppImage for each version of LÖVE you want to include in your build.
 Check the [LÖVE](https://bitbucket.org/rude/love) repo for build scripts and instructions.
+AppImages for 0.8.0, 0.9.2, 0.10.2 and 11.1 are required.

 Other requirements: